rbstabbins/rbstabbins.github.io/about.markdown

 Right now I'm a JSPS Short-Term Fellow in Tokyo, Japan, where I've joined the science team of the JAXA Martian Moons Exploration mission (MMX), to help with calibration and operations planning for the OROCHI multispectral imager.
 MMX will launch in 2024 and reach the Mars system at the end of the summer 2025, studying Phobos from a Quasi-Satellite Orbit before landing on the surface and collecting a sample, and returning this to Earth in 2029, via a phase of Deimos observations.

+Previously I was a Post-Doctoral Research Associate with the [Planetary Surfaces Group](https://www.planetsurf.space/){:target="_blank"} of the Natural History Museum (London, UK), and before that I was a PhD student in the [Planetary Sciences Group](https://www.ucl.ac.uk/mssl/research/solar-system/planetary-science){:target="_blank"} at the [Mullard Space Science Laboratory](https://www.ucl.ac.uk/mssl/mullard-space-science-laboratory){:target="_blank"}, University College London.
+There are some [other](other.markdown) things I'm interested in too.

 <figure>
         <img style="display: block; padding: 20px 20px 5px 20px; max-width:80%; margin-left:auto; margin-right:auto"
                 width="80%"